f3d-app/f3d/doc/dev/05-BUILD.md

 ## Python bindings

-To build the Python bindings, create and activate a Python virtual environment first:
+### Requirements

+Only `pybind11` should be available on your system to build python bindings.
+Additionally, `pytest` and `numpy` must be available to run tests.

+In case of issues getting these dependencies, you can optionally create a virtual environment:

     python -m venv .venv
     source .venv/bin/activate